South Korean e-Sales - $1Trillion+

 The colors you choose and use in your design should represent something, and should never just be plucked out of the air at random.
 The success of your design and its impact on visitors and customers will depend on the colors you choose in relation to the items or services you are attempting to sell.
 Colors should harmonize and complement each other, not clash or create a jarring response.
 Gain more understanding of each of the colors and the effect of each on your website users, how they can positively and negatively influence individual behavior, and improve your design work!

-Research color psychology in design on the ‘Net and incorporate some of this thinking in your site redesigns, and as your joins improve, make sure you can convert every visitor with their preferred local payment method – for guidance and information in capturing every potential join in your traffic, write me at email@example.com
+Research color psychology in design on the ‘Net and incorporate some of this thinking in your site redesigns, and as your joins improve, make sure you can convert every visitor with their preferred local payment method – for guidance and information in capturing every potential join in your traffic, talk to me about your marketing plan.

 Now get busy!